Table of Contents

 You can also configure some other important settings, such as choosing which payment gateway you want to use.
 If you don’t want to charge for access to your WordPress members area, you can also just leave all of the payment gateways disabled:

-Once you’ve created all five pages, go to Paid Member Subscriptions → Settings.
+If you decide to create custom membership pages, you’ll need to update the plugin settings.
+To do this, go to Paid Member Subscriptions → Settings.
 Then, scroll down to the Membership Pages section and use the drop-downs to select each page that you created:

 2. Configure Payment Gateways